-Figure 3.2-2 provides a general arrangement plan for the planned infrastructure at the property.
-A detailed site plan is given in 2010 EIS report.
+Figure 3.4-1 provides a general arrangement plan for the planned infrastructure at the property.

 Mine site closure will involve the removal of all equipment, the dismantling of all buildings, and the removal of all hazardous wastes.
 The power line will be removed and all non-essential roads will be decommissioned by removing culverts, scarifying the road, and seeding.
 The TWRMF and other infrastructure sites will be covered with soil and revegetated.
 The pit will be allowed to fill naturally, creating a deep, oligotrophic lake.